Rob Pelinka: Large contracts (2010–2011)

-Wesley Johnson (left) and Ed Davis (shooting right) were Pelinka clients in the 2010 NBA draft.
+Wesley Johnson (left) and Ed Davis (right) were Pelinka clients in the 2010 NBA draft.

 Toward the end of the 2009–10 NBA season Pelinka negotiated a three-year extension for Bryant, committing him to the Lakers through the 2013–14 season.
 Boozer becomes an unrestricted free agent when the 2009–10 season ends.
 Fisher is also unsigned.
 Pelinka has signed both Johnson and Davis who were chosen 4th and 13th respectively in the 2010 NBA draft.
 On July 14, the Lakers announced that they resigned Fisher to what was reported to be a 3-year $10.5 million contract according to ESPN.
 NBA.com reported that Boozer signed a 5-year $75 million contract with the Chicago Bulls.

 In addition to 2011 NBA Draft prospect Williams, Pelinka had to represent unsigned Peterson and Vujacic; team option players Gordon and Harden and qualifying option player Wright following the 2010–11 NBA season.
 Williams was selected 2nd overall.
 O. J. Mayo signed with Pelinka in the offseason, bringing Pelinka's client list up to 18 NBA players.
 On June 28, the Oklahoma City Thunder exercised team options on several players including Harden.

 At the beginning of the 2011 NBA lockout, Pelinka, who represented 18 NBA players at the time, was considering putting together a touring team to play exhibition games in China.
 During the lockout Bryant received offers to play for Virtus Pallacanestro Bologna that Pelinka negotiated.
 Although there were difficulties signing Bryant to play in October to due scheduling conflicts, Virtus made an offer worth over $3 million for Bryant to play in 10 games starting in November.